 Like me, a lot of anxiety sufferers are super self-critical and often talk to themselves in a negative, condescending way.

-For instance, I tell myself I’m an idiot if I get tongue-tied in a social situation.
+For instance, I used to tell myself I’m an idiot if I get tongue-tied in a social situation.

 One thing that has helped my anxiety improve a huge amount recently is the idea that your thoughts are not real.